CONTENT SUPPLIED BY ASBESTOS SAMPLING

 One key property of asbestos which was unknown until its ban in 1999 was that it is also a nasty carcinogenic material.
 When inhaled, asbestos fibres cannot be broken down by the body, and over many years these fibres cause chronic inflammation, scar tissue and eventually can develop into an incurable cancer (mesothelioma), lung cancer, asbestosis or plural thickening.

 While asbestos can be a dangerous material, it only poses a risk to health when disturbed or during deterioration.
 If the asbestos product is in good condition and not disturbed then there is no need to worry.

 The risk comes when asbestos is unknowingly disturbed by homeowners or tradesmen.
 It is very difficult to identify asbestos with the naked eye, so it’s very easy for homeowners to mistake, for example, an asbestos insulation board for harmless plasterboard.
 This is why testing for asbestos before carrying out renovation works is very important.

-Where can asbestos be found in the home?
 These are some common places asbestos can be found:

 A – Asbestos cement water tank

 B – Pipe Lagging

 G – Toilet seat and cistern

 I – AIB airing cupboard and/or sprayed insulation coating boiler